grahamstark/ScottishTaxBenefitModel.jl/docs/2-page-note.typ

 and no TAXBEN code was referred to.

-The model attempts to follow modern program development practices, with short, independently testable, functions, a comprehensive test suite @sec:testing, and easily readable code.
+The model attempts to follow modern program development practices, with short, independently testable, functions, a comprehensive test suite @sec:testing, and readable code.
 In places, however, the scale of the project means that these ideals are honoured in the breach.

-Despite it's fundamentally static nature, Scotben's modular design and clean interfaces make it easy to build simulations incorporating behavioural responses or long-term projects on top of it - the explicitly dynamic microsimulation models I'm aware of are, in my view, often 'run before you can walk' exercises which capture the aspects of the fiscal system poorly.
+Despite its fundamentally static nature, Scotben's modular design and clean interfaces make it easy to build simulations incorporating behavioural responses or long-term projections on top of the base model.

 == Julia<sec:julia>

 The model is written in Julia @bezanson_julia_2017.
-Julia is a relatively new language designed to be equally useful for conventional programming and for exploratory data science, and to produce highly efficient code, comparable in speed with Fortran or C.
+As discussed in that paper, Julia is intended to solve the "Two Language Problem": to be equally useful for conventional large-scale programming and for exploratory data science.
+Julia produces highly efficient code, comparable in speed with Fortran or C.
-Although not without problems, this dual nature fits well: Julia has proven a good choice for microsimulation.
+Although not without its problems, this dual nature means that Julia has proven a good choice for microsimulation.

 The model is organised as a Julia package - a bundle of code and data that can be automatically downloaded and run using standard Julia tools.
 All code and most data is stored and developed on the GitHub code sharing site @stark_scottish_2024.

-The model is organised into a series of #link("https://docs.julialang.org/en/v1/manual/modules/")[modules], arranged to minimise cross-dependencies.
+Internally, the model is organised as a series of #link("https://docs.julialang.org/en/v1/manual/modules/")[modules], arranged to minimise cross-dependencies.
 For example, there are modules that:

 - #link("https://github.com/grahamstark/ScottishTaxBenefitModel.jl/blob/master/src/STBParameters.jl")[capture the fiscal system parameters];
 - #link("https://github.com/grahamstark/ScottishTaxBenefitModel.jl/blob/master/src/IncomeTaxCalculations.jl")[calculate income tax]

+Many other such modules are referred to below.

 == Data

-ScotBen uses Family Resources Survey (FRS) @dwp_family_2012 data.
+ScotBen uses Family Resources Survey (FRS) @dwp_family_2012 as its primary data.
 For Scottish runs, pooled Scottish FRS subsets from 2016-2022 are used (just over 17,000 households); UK-wide simulations presently use a single full FRS year.
-The #link("https://github.com/grahamstark/ScottishTaxBenefitModel.jl/blob/master/src/HouseholdMappingFRS_Only.jl")[HouseholdMappingFRS.jl] package creates the main model dataset, and #link("https://github.com/grahamstark/ScottishTaxBenefitModel.jl/blob/master/src/ModelHousehold.jl")[ModelHousehold.jl] encapsulates the model view of a household.
+The #link("https://github.com/grahamstark/ScottishTaxBenefitModel.jl/blob/master/src/HouseholdMappingFRS_Only.jl")[HouseholdMappingFRS.jl] package creates the main model dataset, and #link("https://github.com/grahamstark/ScottishTaxBenefitModel.jl/blob/master/src/ModelHousehold.jl")[ModelHousehold.jl] encapsulates the model's view of a household.

 The model has a built in #link("https://github.com/grahamstark/ScottishTaxBenefitModel.jl/blob/master/src/Weighting.jl")[weighting system] @creedy_survey_2003 using a native Julia implementation of standard survey data weighting algorithms@stark_grahamstarksurveydataweightingjl_2022.
 As well as standard